GitLab Sensor User Guide

 Prerequisites

-Access
+Network Access

-GitLab API v4 must be accessible.
+GitLab REST API v4 must be accessible.

 Supported Authentication Methods

-The GitLab sensor supports token-based authentication
+The GitLab Sensor supports token-based authentication

-Step 1: Generate a Personal Access Token
+Generate a Personal Access Token

 1. Log in to GitLab.